Muizzahmed786/Snow-Den/picoCTF/Cryptography/miniRSA.md

 And then check if `m**3` is equal to `c` or not. initially I tried finding the value of `m` using online tools, but I was not getting the correct result.
 This was because after getting the value of `m`, I converted it to hexadecimal and then ASCII to see if the message is a readable or not.
 I got some garbage ASCII text.

-Then, It might be possible that `m**e = c + i*n`, where is a constant.
+Then, It might be possible that `m**e = c + i*n`, where c is a constant.
 To find this the program for it is given below:-
 ```bash
 from Crypto.Util.number import long_to_bytes